n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 ### <abbr>PUA</abbr> fallback classifications ###

-Older Thai fonts that implement the <abbr>PUA</abbr>-substitution fallback method rather than modern OpenType script shaping rules incorporate subclasses for consonants that indicate whether or not the consonant includes an ascender, a normal descender, or a removable descender.
+Older Thai fonts that implement the <abbr title="Private Use Area">PUA</abbr>-substitution fallback method rather than modern OpenType script shaping rules incorporate subclasses for consonants that indicate whether or not the consonant includes an ascender, a normal descender, or a removable descender.